A Guide to High Voltage Insulating Gloves and Sleeves

 The Role of the NEC in Worker Safety

-While standards like NFPA 70E and OSHA 1910.137 directly govern work practices and PPE, the National Electrical Code (NEC) also plays a crucial role in safety.
-The requirements in the NEC code book for proper installation, grounding, and overcurrent protection are designed to create an inherently safer electrical system.
-As a professional, understanding how the NEC improves electrical worker safety provides a more holistic view of risk mitigation, combining safe installations with safe work practices.
+While standards like NFPA 70E and OSHA 1910.137 directly govern PPE and safe work practices, the National Electrical Code (NEC) helps create safer electrical systems via proper installation, grounding, and overcurrent protection requirements.
+Understanding how the NEC improves electrical worker safety provides a more holistic view of risk mitigation — combining safe installations with safe work practices.

 Primary Sources